 Whatever the case, particular attention must be given to the outermost envelope of the travel trailer.
 After all, this point is where the trailer meets the environment and is most susceptible to hot and cold weather.

 There are many benefits to on-grid living, the most obvious being you'd be connected to an inexhaustible supply of electricity for heat and air conditioning.
-If you’re going to spend a lot of time in subfreezing temperatures, then it will be much simpler to use electricity to heat your home, and life doesn't get much easier than plugging into a 110v power outlet.
+If you spend a lot of time in subfreezing temperatures, using electricity to heat your home will be much simpler, and life doesn't get much easier than plugging into a 110v power outlet.
 But as always, there are tradeoffs: neighbors, noise, and interruptions.
-Or what about feeling the pull of that electrical chord - ever feel like a ball and chain, keeping you from traveling to off-grid locations?
+Or what about feeling the pull of that electrical chord -- ever feel like a ball and chain keeping you from traveling to off-grid locations?

-While most trailers will run an air conditioner with a generator, this is a terrible primary source of power and will consume a tremendous amount of fuel.
-To the opposite degree, the amount of sun available in the winter is significantly less with very different impacts.
-With just a fraction of available solar energy than during the summer, this significantly changes where a trailer may gain energy to power the necessary heating systems during winter months.
+While most trailers will run an air conditioner with a generator, this is a terrible primary power source and consumes a lot of fuel.
+Conversely, the amount of sun available in the winter is significantly less, with very different impacts.
+With just a fraction of available solar energy than during the summer, this significantly changes where a trailer may gain energy to power the necessary heating systems during winter.